 Celebrating with a low carb cake is better than you can imagine!
 This Vanilla Cashew Cake is low carb and suitable also for keto diet.
 And it is tasty for real: delicious nutty layers with divine vanilla mascarpone frosting and fresh berries on top.
 A cake that literally everyone would love.

-This cake was a total improvisation of mine which turned out really good.
-I made it for my birthday, following the request of my Instagram followers: they chose a healthy white cake with fruits.
+I made this cake for my birthday, following the request of my Instagram followers: they chose a healthy white cake with fruits.

 What ingredients you need